Portman Road: Cobbold Stand

-Sir Alf Ramsay Stand
+Sir Alf Ramsey Stand

 The Sir Alf Ramsey Stand is a two-tiered stand which has a match-day capacity of approximately 7,000.
-Previously known as the 'South Stand' and the 'Greene King Stand' (from 2001 to 2009), it was renamed to its current name in March 2012 in celebration of the 50th anniversary of the club's First Division title win, which Ramsay achieved as manager.
-Up until 2000, when the stand was completely rebuilt, it was also commonly referred to as the 'Churchmans' stand after the family who owned the tobacco factory (before John Players Ltd) which stood next to it.
+Previously known as the South Stand, it was renamed to its current name in March 2012 in celebration of the 50th anniversary of the club's First Division title win, which Ramsey achieved as manager.
+Up until 2000, when the stand was completely rebuilt, it was also commonly referred to as the Churchmans Stand after the family who owned the tobacco factory (before John Players Ltd) which stood next to it.
 It also houses the "Sir Bobby Robson Suite" restaurant and "Legends Bar".
-The tunnel, from which the players emerge onto the pitch from their dressing rooms, is unusually located in the corner of the stadium between the Sir Alf Ramsey Stand and the West Stand.
+The tunnel, from which the players emerge onto the pitch from their dressing rooms, is located in the corner of the stadium between the Sir Alf Ramsey Stand and the West Stand.

-Magnus Group West Stand
+West Stand

 The West Stand, first constructed in 1957, was updated to an all-seater stand in 1990 and currently has three tiers consisting of home fan seating and an additional family area.
-It was previously known as the 'Pioneer Stand' from 1981 to 1999, the 'Britannia Stand' from 1999 to 2012, and the 'East of England Co-operative Stand' from 2012 to 2021.
-It is currently known as the 'Magnus Group West Stand', following a sponsorship deal with the Magnus Group, a local logistics company, that was struck in August 2021.
+It was previously known as the Pioneer Stand from 1981 to 1999, the Britannia Stand from 1999 to 2012, the East of England Co-operative Stand from 2012 to 2021, and the Magnus Group West Stand from 2021 to 2023.
 It also contains the directors' box, further executive boxes and the press area.
 Behind the stand is a full-size AstroTurf pitch which is often used on a casual basis by fans before home games.

 There are nine areas throughout the ground designated for disabled supporters, in the lower West Stand, the Sir Alf Ramsey Stand and the Sir Bobby Robson Stand.
 These provide over 300 spaces to accommodate wheelchair users and ambulant disabled, together with their carers.
 The ground also provides 12 seats in the West Stand for visually impaired spectators with commentary via individual radio headsets in each seat, provided by local radio station BBC Radio Suffolk.

 The former groundsman, Alan Ferguson, received a number of accolades, including both Premiership and Championship Groundsman of the Year, and the pitch was voted the best in the Championship for three consecutive seasons in 2003, 2004 and 2005.

 There are statues of Sir Alf Ramsey and Sir Bobby Robson, both former Ipswich Town and England managers, as well a statue of Kevin Beattie, often considered Ipswich Town's greatest ever player, outside the ground.
 Nearby Portman's Walk was renamed Sir Alf Ramsey Way in 1999.